gr2m/github-project/README.md

       </td>
       <td>

-**Required** unless `options.octokit` is set.
+**Required unless `options.octokit` is set**.
 When set to a personal access token or an OAuth token, the `read:org` scope is required for read-only access, and the `write:org` scope is required for read-write access.
 When set to an installation access token, the `organization_projects:read` permission is required for read-only access, and the `organization_projects:write` permission is required for read-write access.

 </td></tr>
     <tr>